CoinPayments API Documentation

 markdown file changed

-CoinPayments API is a RESTful JSON API for interacting with blockchains, accessed over HTTP or HTTPS from the domain https://api.coinpayments.com/api/v1/
+CoinPayments API is a RESTful JSON API for interacting with blockchains, accessed via HTTPS requests from the domain https://api.coinpayments.com/api.

 Overview

-Coinpayments API docs defines a standard, language-agnostic interface to CoinPayments API.
-The platform allows merchants to integrate the payment system into their own websites or applications, allowing their customers to pay for goods or services with cryptocurrency.
-The API documentation provides the necessary information for developers to integrate the payment system into their own platforms, including details on how to authenticate requests, what parameters to include in requests and responses, and how to handle errors.
+The Coinpayments API documentation defines a standard, language-agnostic interface to the CoinPayments API.
+The platform allows merchants to integrate the payment system into their own websites or applications, enabling their customers to pay for goods or services with cryptocurrency.
+The API documentation provides the necessary information for developers to integrate the payment system into their own platforms, including details on how to authenticate requests, what parameters to include in requests. response schemas, error handling, and implementation examples.
 Overall, the API is designed to provide a simple and secure way for merchants to accept cryptocurrency payments from their customers.
-In these docs you'll find everything you need to leverage CoinPayments for your applications.
+Within this documentation you'll find everything you need to leverage CoinPayments for your service.

 Features

-Some of the key features of the website include:
+Some of the key features of the system include:

 Common API Errors